 ● Try assisted squats by holding onto a piece of furniture.

 ● Stretches are great.
 Try a Superman (ok, Supergirl) pose by laying on your stomach and stretching out like you’re flying.

 ● Got a foam roller laying around?
 Play with some easy, helpful foam roller exercises and stretches.

 ● Want a little more high-intensity, there are some quick HIIT exercises that can pump things up quickly.

 Fortunately, being “active” doesn’t have to mean training for a marathon.
-If you engage in some type of activity for just 15 to 30 minutes for four or five days a week, even if you start out with something non-physical like meditation, you should begin to feel the positive effects on your mental clarity and well-being.
+If you engage in some type of activity for just 15 to 30 minutes for three to five days a week, even if you start out with something non-physical like meditation, you should begin to feel the positive effects on your mental clarity and well-being.
 Once you get the hang of exercise and you’ve developed a routine, you’ll also want to make sure you’re eating healthy foods, getting enough sleep, and reducing the amount of stress in your life — as best you can — so that your brain can function at optimal levels.
 Keep up the momentum by setting small goals for yourself each week, and reward yourself with things like new workout clothes [wink], maybe a new haircut, a trip to the local spa, or that special something you’ve been trying to justify to yourself for months.

 The cognitive spillover we get from exercising reminds us that our brains don’t operate by themselves.
 What you do with your physical body has a direct effect on your mental capabilities.
 Sitting around all day, every day, can be dangerous for your emotional health and overall well-being.
 So, don’t worry about the type of exercising you’re doing or how long you’re doing it.
 Don’t make it too difficult for yourself to the point where you want to throw in the towel.
 Just find something you enjoy doing, then get up and go do it.
 Your body — and brain — will thank you.